lovecomm/gamma/README.md

 ## Gulp Watch (Live-Reload)
 The `gulp watch` task starts automatically when you run `gulp default`.
 However, you will need to stop it (ctrl + c) before you can run the other tasks.
 To continue having your banners live-reload, simply run this task again.

+##Compiling preview/index Sass
+The `gulp sass` task is available to compile the sass files that are used for both './index.html' and './preview/index.html'.
+Please note that if `gulp preview` has already been run (and `./preview` exists), then gulp sass will compile the sass within './preview'.
+If not, then it will compile the sass within `./.strategist/preview`, preparatory for `./preview` being generated.

 ## CSS Helper Classes
 In the template you will see a few css classes that you can add to your DOM elements to help with aligning.
 These include:
 * .valign - Align a DOM element vertically